-In addition to 4 keynote sessions highlighting the ground breaking science occurring at the forefront of cancer research, the colloquium again proved to be an excellent medium to meet new people, network and about hear peers' our research.
-We would like to thank the Office CCR of the Director, under the quidance of Dr. Robert Wiltrout. for their continuing financial support in providing the fellows and young investigators within CCR with this invaluable training opportunity.
+In addition to 4 keynote sessions highlighting the ground breaking science occurring at the forefront of cancer research, the colloquium again proved to be an excellent medium to meet new people, network and hear about our peers' research.
+We would like to thank the CCR Office of the Director, under the guidance of Dr. Robert Wiltrout, for their continuing financial support in providing the fellows and young investigators within CCR with this invaluable training opportunity.
+We also wish to sincerely thank Dr. Jonathan Wiest, the Associate Director of Training and Education and Director of the Center for Cancer Training, for his tireless efforts in working with us and guiding the planning of this retreat.
+We are also indebted to Jean Kazares, who worked closely with the organizing committee to make this year's colloquium extremely successful and enjoyable.
+We would also like to thank all the individuals and members of the CCR Steering Committee who volunteered their hard work and time.
+Finally, the rest of our committee, Orla Casey, Matt Hall, Leslie Chinn and Krista Zanetti donated many dedicated hours of their time to make the colloquium such a success.
+We are very grateful to them.